willstMSFT/microsoft-365-docs/microsoft-365/syntex/create-syntex-model.md

 # [Freeform extraction model](#tab/freeform-extraction-model)

-Use the **Freeform selection method** to create a [freeform document processing model](form-processing-overview.md).
+Use the **Freeform extraction model** to create a [freeform document processing model](form-processing-overview.md).

-1. Select **Freeform selection method**.
+1. Select **Freeform extraction model**.

-2. On the **Freeform selection method: Details** page, you'll find more information about the model.
+2. On the **Freeform extraction model: Details** page, you'll find more information about the model.
 If you want to proceed with creating the model, select **Next**.

-3. On the right panel of the **Create a model with the freeform selection method** page, enter the following information.
+3. On the right panel of the **Create a model using the freeform extraction model** page, enter the following information.

     - **Model name** – Enter the name of the model, for example *Service agreements*.